jsborjesson/SudokuSolver/docs/UseCases.md

 1a.
 The system presents an error saying that the entered text was not able to be parsed as a valid sudoku.

-## UC3: Solve multiple sudoku from a textfile
+## UC3: Solve multiple sudokus from a textfile

 ### Precondition